 4 additional species (indicated by *) will be introduced during the Garden Bird Watch in November (migratory season).
 If you have attended previous training workshops, and can identify these 30 to 34 bird species, you can also opt out of the training.

-The training sessions for beginners and intermediate bird-watchers will be held on the 9 March (Sat) and 16 March (Sat) 2019 at 9am.
-You will only need to attend one session.
-Training is not required for experienced volunteers and birders.
 All training sessions will be held in the Singapore Botanic Gardens and will include a short field session in the Gardens to try out the techniques taught in the class.
+The dates for training sessions will differ every year, do check this page for updates!

 6. Will this Garden Bird Watch be very time consuming?